sunfishcode/wasm-reference-manual/WebAssembly.md

       linear-memory index space and:
        - The sum of `offset` and the length of `data` is required to be at most the `minimum` size declared for the linear memory.
-       - `offset` is required to be greater than the index of any byte in the linear memory that will be initialized by a prior data initializer in the array.
-TODO: Will this restriction be lifted?

 > Data initializers are sometimes called "segments".